CosmoLike/cocoa/README.md

 ## Installation of Cocoa's required packages via Conda <a name="required_packages_conda"></a>

-There are two installation methods.
-Users must choose one of them:

-1. Via Conda - easier, best overall.
-2. Via Cocoa's internal cache - slow, not advisable.
-See Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache)
+**Step 1:** Download the file `cocoapy38.yml` yml file and create the cocoa environment via

+     $ conda env create --name cocoa --file=cocoapy38.yml

+**Step 2:** Activate the Conda environment, as shown below.

+        $ conda activate cocoa

+**Step 3:** Install `git-lfs` when loading the Conda cocoa environment for the first time..

+        $(cocoa) git-lfs install

+**Users can now proceed** to the section [Installation of Cobaya base code](#cobaya_base_code).

+:books: *Additional Notes:* :books:

+- For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

-We also provide the docker image whovian-cocoa to facilitate the installation of Cocoa on Windows and MacOS.
+- We also provide the docker image whovian-cocoa to facilitate the installation of Cocoa on Windows and MacOS.
 For further instructions, refer to the Appendix [whovian-cocoa docker container](#appendix_jupyter_whovian).

-We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual).
+- We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual), so conda environments can be created.
 If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

-Type the following commands to create the cocoa Conda environment.

-        conda create --name cocoapy38 python=3.8 --quiet --yes \
-           && conda install -n cocoapy38 --quiet --yes  \
-           'conda-forge::libgcc-ng=12.3.0' \
-           'conda-forge::libstdcxx-ng=12.3.0' \
-           'conda-forge::libgfortran-ng=12.3.0' \
-           'conda-forge::gxx_linux-64=12.3.0' \
-           'conda-forge::gcc_linux-64=12.3.0' \
-           'conda-forge::gfortran_linux-64=12.3.0' \
-           'conda-forge::openmpi=4.1.5' \
-           'conda-forge::sysroot_linux-64=2.17' \
-           'conda-forge::git=2.40.0' \
-           'conda-forge::git-lfs=3.3.0' \
-           'conda-forge::fftw=3.3.10' \
-           'conda-forge::cfitsio=4.0.0' \
-           'conda-forge::hdf5=1.14.0' \
-           'conda-forge::lapack=3.9.0' \
-           'conda-forge::openblas=0.3.23' \
-           'conda-forge::lapack=3.9.0' \
-           'conda-forge::gsl=2.7' \
-           'conda-forge::cmake=3.26.4' \
-           'conda-forge::xz==5.2.6' \
-           'conda-forge::armadillo=11.4.4' \
-           'conda-forge::boost-cpp=1.81.0' \
-           'conda-forge::expat=2.5.0' \
-           'conda-forge::cython=0.29.35' \
-           'conda-forge::scipy=1.10.1' \
-           'conda-forge::pandas=1.5.3' \
-           'conda-forge::numpy=1.23.5' \
-           'conda-forge::matplotlib=3.7.1' \
-           'conda-forge::mpi4py=3.1.4' \
-           'conda-forge::libxcrypt' \
-           'conda-forge::pip=23.1.2'
-        conda activate cocoapy38
-        $CONDA_PREFIX/bin/pip install --no-cache-dir 'virtualenv==20.17.1'
-        conda deactivate

-For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

-When adopting this installation method, users must activate the Conda environment whenever working with Cocoa, as shown below.

-        $ conda activate cocoapy38

-Furthermore, users must install GIT-LFS on the first loading of the Conda cocoa environment.

-        $(cocoapy38) git-lfs install

-Users can now proceed to the section [Installation of Cobaya base code](#cobaya_base_code).
+- The conda installation method should be the preferable method in the vast majority of cases.
+If, for some reason, the user cannot work with conda, then see Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.

 ## Installation of Cobaya base code <a name="cobaya_base_code"></a>

-Assuming the user opted for the easier *Conda installation*, type:
+**Step 1:** Activate the conda cocoa environment.

         $ conda activate cocoapy38

+**Step 2:** Clone the repository.

-        $(cocoapy38) git clone --depth 1 https://github.com/CosmoLike/cocoa.git cocoa
+        $(cocoa) git clone --depth 1 https://github.com/CosmoLike/cocoa.git cocoa

-        $(cocoapy38) cd ./cocoa/

-to clone the repository.

-Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the *Cocoa/set_installation_options* script, as shown below:

-        [Extracted from set_installation_options script]
-        # --------------------------------------------------------------------------------------
-        # --------------------------------------------------------------------------------------
-        # --------------------------------------------------------------------------------------
-        # ----------------------- HOW COCOA SHOULD BE INSTALLED? -------------------------------
-        # --------------------------------------------------------------------------------------
-        # --------------------------------------------------------------------------------------
-        # --------------------------------------------------------------------------------------
-        export MINICONDA_INSTALLATION=1
-        #export MANUAL_INSTALLATION=1

-The user must uncomment the appropriate key, and then type the following command
+**Step 3:** Go to cocoa main folder,

-        $(cocoapy38) cd ./Cocoa/
+        $(cocoa) cd ./cocoa/Cocoa

+**Step 4:** Run the script `setup_cocoa_installation_packages` via

-        $(cocoapy38) source setup_cocoa_installation_packages
+        $(cocoa) source setup_cocoa_installation_packages

-The script `setup_cocoa_installation_packages` decompresses the data files, which only takes a few minutes, and installs any remaining necessary packages.
+The script `setup_cocoa_installation_packages` decompresses the data files and installs a few necessary packages that have not been installed via conda.

-Finally, type
+**Step 5:** Finally, run the script `compile_external_modules` by typing

         $(cocoapy38) source compile_external_modules

+to compile CAMB/Class Boltzmann codes, Planck likelihood and Polychord sampler.

+**Users can now proceed** to the section [Running Cobaya Examples](#cobaya_base_code_examples).

+:books: *Additional Notes:* :books:

-to compile CAMB, Planck and Polychord.
-If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).
+- If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).

-:warning: **Warning** :warning: We have a limited monthly quota in bandwidth for Git LFS files, and therefore we ask users to use good judgment in the number of times they clone files from Cocoa's main repository.

-:books: **expert** :books: Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.

-        $(cocoapy38) git clone git@github.com:CosmoLike/cocoa.git cocoa

-:books: **expert** :books:  It is important to note that our scripts never install packages on `$HOME/.local`.
-All requirements for Cocoa are installed at

-        Cocoa/.local/bin
-        Cocoa/.local/include
-        Cocoa/.local/lib
-        Cocoa/.local/share

-This behavior is critical to enable users to work on multiple instances of Cocoa simultaneously.

-:books: **expert** :books: The script *set_installation_options script* contains a few additional flags that may be useful if something goes wrong.
+- The script *set_installation_options script* contains a few additional flags that may be useful if something goes wrong.
 They are shown below:

         [Extracted from set_installation_options script]
         # --------------------------------------------------------------------------------------